Hop over to Luxembourg, by train

 1. London to Brussels by Eurostar

 Eurostar trains link London & Brussels in just 2 hours, travelling at up to 300 km/h (186 mph).
 There are two bar cars, power sockets at all seats and free WiFi.
 Plus and Premier fares include a light meal with wine (or breakfast, on departures before 11:00).
 There's a 30-minute minimum check-in at St Pancras (45 minute minimum at Brussels Midi) as all border formalities are carried out before you board the train.
 More about Eurostar & check-in procedure.
 St Pancras station guide.
-Brussels Midi station guide & short cut for changing trains in Brussels.
+Brussels Midi station guide.

 2. Brussels to Luxembourg by InterCity train

-The Brussels-Luxembourg InterCity trains run hourly throughout the day, mostly direct, a few with a change at Arlon.
-They are comfortable, spacious, smooth-riding and air-conditioned.
+Most departures use single deck trainsets (i11 type), a few departures use double-deck trainsets (M6 type).
+Both types are comfortable, smooth-riding and air-conditioned.
 There's a toilet at one end of each car.
 You sit where you like, there are usually plenty of seats.

 Tip: There's no catering on Brussels-Luxembourg IC trains, so bring your own food & drink.

-Tip: There are only two power sockets per car, one at each end of the passenger saloon above a window seat.
+Tip: In the single-deck i11 cars there are only two power sockets in each car, one at each end of the passenger saloon above a window seat.
 Savvy laptop users usually nab these seats!
+There are no power outlets in the double-deck trains.

-A Belgian intercity (IC) train from Brussels to Luxembourg route, at Luxembourg station platform 1.
-The yellow stripe above the windows indicates first class.
+Single-deck trains: A Brussels to Luxembourg intercity (IC) train at Luxembourg station platform 1.
+The yellow stripe above the windows shows first class.

 London to Luxembourg via Paris